Splitting Symplectic Monodromy: Quivers and threefolds from marked bordered surfaces

 \begin{thm}\cite{BS, Smith:quiver} There is a distinguished connected component $\Stab^{\dagger}(\scrC(S,M))$ of the space of stability conditions on $\scrC(S,M)$, and a subgroup $\Auteq^{\dagger}(\scrC) \subset \Auteq(\scrC)$ of autoequivalences preserving that component, with the following properties: \begin{itemize} \item $\Stab^\dagger(\scrC(S,M))/\Auteq^\dagger(\scrC) \cong \Quad(g,\mathbf{d})$ is the complex orbifold whose points parametrise biholomorphism classes of pairs of a Riemann surface $S$ of genus $g$ and a meromorphic quadratic differential on $S$ with poles of orders $d_i>2$ and with simple zeroes. \item There is an exact sequence

 \item There is an embedding $\scrC(Q,W) \hookrightarrow \scrF(Y_{\phi})$ for $(Q,W)$ the quiver with potential associated to any ideal triangulation of $(S,M)$. \end{itemize} \end{thm}

-\begin{rmk} Let $Z \subset \mathrm{interior}(S) \subset S\backslash M$ denote a set of points in bijection with the (assumed simple) zeroes of a quadratic differential $\phi$ of the prescribed polar type.
+\begin{rmk} Let $Z \subset \mathrm{interior}(S) \subset S\setminus M$ denote a set of points in bijection with the (assumed simple) zeroes of a quadratic differential $\phi$ of the prescribed polar type.
 We can consider the mapping class group $\Gamma(S,M;Z)$ of mapping classes which fix $M$ setwise and which preserve the finite set $Z$ setwise.
 This fits into a short exact sequence

-where the first term is the `spherical braid group' of $(S,Z)$, i.e.~the fundamental group of the space of configurations of unordered configurations of $|Z|$-many points on $S$.
-The spherical braid group has two kinds of generators: braid-type maps associated to a matching path between two distinct points of $Z$, and point-pushing maps associated to a non-trivial loop on $S$ and a single point of $Z$. \cite{QiuYu:spherical-twist-group} has shown that $\mathrm{Sph}(S,M)$ is the subgroup of $SBr(S,Z)$ generated by the first type of map.
+where the first term is the `surface braid group' of $(S,Z)$, i.e.~the fundamental group of the space of configurations of unordered $|Z|$-tuples of points on $S$.
+The surface braid group has two kinds of generators: braid-type maps associated to a matching path between two distinct points of $Z$, and point-pushing maps associated to a non-trivial loop on $S$ and a single point of $Z$. \cite{QiuYu:spherical-twist-group} has shown that $\mathrm{Sph}(S,M)$ is the subgroup of $SBr(S,Z)$ generated by the first type of map.

 Let $\Sigma \to S$ be the spectral curve, which is the double cover branched at $Z \subset S$, and let $\iota: \Sigma \to \Sigma$ denote the covering involution.
 Let $\Gamma(\Sigma,\iota)$ denote the hyperelliptic-type mapping class group of isotopy classes of diffeomorphisms of $\Sigma$ which commute with $\iota$.
 Associating to a braid-twist in a matching path $\gamma$ on $S$ with end-points in $Z$ the Dehn twist in the $\iota$-invariant simple closed curve $\hat\gamma \subset \Sigma$ which is the lift of $\gamma$ shows that there is an embedding